 For the initial capital costs, nuclear is the most expensive form of energy.
 However, nuclear fuel (up to now - uranium, burned as fuel in current nuclear reactors) is an exponentially more dense fuel source than any other.
 Nuclear power represents by far, by a factor of a million - based on a similar quantity of nuclear fuel vs. coal (and coal is more energy-dense than renewable energy, but uranium is exponentially more energy-dense than other fuel sources) - the most energy-dense energy source on the planet.

 The Power of Nuclear and Politics

-Nuclear power also has the highest capacity factor of any energy source; and is the most reliable, and efficient, source of energy.
-Even with the high up-front costs to develop nuclear power plants, Republicans tend to back nuclear energy, and so do most Democrats in Congress; making nuclear energy a potential area of bipartisanship for Congress and the new U.S. Executive Administration.
+Even with the high up-front costs to develop nuclear power plants, Republicans tend to back nuclear energy, and so do most Democrats in Congress.
+Thus, nuclear energy is a potential area of bipartisanship for Congress and the new U.S. Executive Administration.

 Nuclear is a global incumbent energy source and is associated with a great deal of money and political influence worldwide.
 Therefore nuclear energy continues to have support from most politicians in the United States.
 The "good" thing about nuclear energy production is that there are little to no GHG emissions (no GHGs associated with the actual energy production from nuclear fuel, other than water vapor, in the form of steam).